-Knowing your child is struggling with attention, impulsivity, behavior problems, and hyperactivity is difficult for any parent.
-You know it’s stressful, not only for your child, but also for your family as a whole.
+Having a child with attention issues, impulsivity, behavior problems and hyperactivity is really difficult and stressful, not only for your child but also for the entire family.

 You may be exhausted from:

 - Searching for answers or ways to better understand your child

 - Trying to balance the attention needs of a child with ADHD with other siblings

 - Expending an excessive level of energy needed to keep up with your child

 - Watching your child struggle in school and socially

 You May Have Seen Doctors, Specialists, and Mental Health Professionals